The Lunar Eclipse of August 2008

 I don’t know what this new awareness means exactly but I have a feeling I’m headed toward the same awareness expressed by Thich Nhat Hanh in his little masterpiece of a book, Peace is Every Step.

-After coming home from the weekend, I sat in my meditation chair and read the words of Thich Nhat Hanh and saw that he was speaking to something my soul now understood at an entirely new level….
+After coming home from the weekend, in the afterglow of the lunar eclipse experience, I sat in my meditation chair and read the words of Thich Nhat Hanh and saw that he was speaking to something my soul now understood at an entirely new level….

 “Do not be idolatrous about or bound to any doctrine, theology or ideology.
 All systems of thought are guiding means’ they are not absolute truth.”